 In SSE's thermal power stations water is primarily used for cooling with some water used as process water.
-All SSE's thermal installations have environmental permits with associated environmental impact assessments.
-Each site monitors, measures and reports water aspects to the Regulators in accordance with specific environmental permits.
+All SSE's thermal installations have environmental permits or licenses that include water pollution prevention conditions.
+All of our thermal power stations have ISO 14001 certified Environmental Management Systems and as part of this the environmental aspects and impacts are assessed, and appropriate engineering and procedural control measures implemented.
+Each site monitors, measures and reports on water quality to the Regulators in accordance with specific environmental permits / licenses.
 SSE also monitors water intake to understand and monitor quality of the water entering its power stations.

 Across SSE's value chain there is minimal variation.
-We ask suppliers to detail any noncompliant environmental issues such as those which would incur fines or penalties.
+We ask suppliers to detail any non-compliant environmental issues such as those which would incur fines or penalties.
 SSE has also recently launched a sustainability supply chain commitment, a new industry leading approach to sustainable practice.
 This document requires that all suppliers detail their own policy documents at the point of tender activity, detailing any non-compliance by way of contract management.